ktaka-ccmp/ktaka.blog.ccmp.jp/2024/understanding-sign-in-with-google/Readme.en.md

 ## Introduction

-Social media authentication has become ubiquitous in modern web applications, with Google's authentication solutions being particularly widespread.
-While Google offers two distinct approaches - the standard OpenID Connect (OIDC) implementation and Sign in with Google - their relationship is often misunderstood.
+Third-party authentication has become ubiquitous in modern web applications, allowing users to sign in using existing accounts from major providers.
+While OAuth 2.0 and OpenID Connect (OIDC) are the standard protocols for implementing such authentication, Google offers two distinct approaches - the standard OIDC implementation and Sign in with Google - whose relationship is often misunderstood.
 The similarity between Sign in with Google and OIDC's implicit flow can be particularly misleading.
 Though they share some characteristics, such as direct ID token delivery, they are fundamentally different implementations with distinct capabilities and limitations.

 This confusion is understandable.
 Sign in with Google's token delivery mechanism resembles OIDC's implicit flow (response_type=id_token), leading developers to assume it's simply a wrapper around OIDC.
 However, this surface-level similarity masks significant differences in protocol implementation, security models, and available features.